jtarbard/Software-Engineering-Project-Wiki/Documentation/Testing.md

+# Purpose
+Because we are trying to adopt the Agile methodology (using the Scrum framework), not much code documentation is produced officially.
+Instead, they reside in the code itself as comments.
+Sometimes, they are not very straightforward and might not indicate what *exactly* is expected of a function.
+Therefore, tests for each `route` exist.
+They serve as another kind of official documentation that pinpoints the behaviour from a `route`.
+(Note: a `route` is a url that is redirected.
+You can "GET" or "POST" to a `route`, and hence they are worthy of integration testing.)

 # Note to self
 * Fixture: in `conftest.py`.
 E.g. `def new_item()`, pass fixtures in parameters and you can call them
 * `pytest --setup-show tests/functional/` shows how conftest.py is being called